 Neamt Fortress is one of the most important medieval monuments in our country.
 It represents the most glorious time of the eastern region of Romania, called Moldova.
 The fortress was part of some crucial battles and survived important sieges like the Ottoman and Polish attacks.

-Bison Reservation – it was built in 1968 and it’s currently home to 28 bison.
+Bison Reserve – it was built in 1968 and it’s currently home to 28 bison.
 7 of them are found in the touristic area along with many other animal species: mouflons, deer, foxes, a bear, a wolf and different species of birds.
 The visiting area consists of the Bison Museum and a suspended bridge with allows you to observe the vegetation and fauna.